Apurva3509/DuneSec/NOTES.md

 Logistic Regression and MLP are also reasonably good but they don't scale well and are also prone to overfitting easily.

-1. Preelimnary modelling
+1. Pre-limnary modelling:
 We have implemented a pipeline for data preprocessing, model training and evaluation.
 We will use GridSearchCV to find the best hyperparameters for all the models and choose 1 to run the pipeline(here Random Forest is chosen).

 2. Metrics:
 Given the updated class distribution (56.71% DDoS, 43.29% BENIGN), F1-score is a better metric than accuracy for this case:

-However, in security contexts, false negatives (missing attacks) are more costly than false positives Why F1-Score is Better Here
+However, in security contexts, false negatives (missing attacks) are more costly than false positives
-F1-score is the harmonic mean of precision and recall It helps balance:
+- F1-score is the harmonic mean of precision and recall and it helps balance:
-Precision: Avoiding false DDoS alerts
+    - Precision: Avoiding false DDoS alerts
-Recall: Not missing actual DDoS attacks
+    - Recall: Not missing actual DDoS attacks

-Particularly important because:
+- Particularly important because:
-False Positives = Unnecessary system shutdowns/alerts
+    - False Positives = Unnecessary system shutdowns/alerts
-False Negatives = Missed attacks (very costly)
+    - False Negatives = Missed attacks (very costly)

-Business Impact
+## Business Impact
-F1-score better reflects the business cost of errors Helps optimize the model for both:
+- F1-score better reflects the business cost of errors
+- Helps optimize the model for both:
-Minimizing false alarms
+    - Minimizing false alarms
-Maximizing attack detection
+    - Maximizing attack detection
-More suitable for security applications
+- More suitable for security applications
-Model Tuning
+- Model Tuning
-F1-score helps tune the classification threshold Balances the trade-off between precision and recall More informative for model selection and optimization Therefore, while accuracy is good for general performance understanding, F1-score provides a more nuanced and appropriate metric for this security application.
+    - F1-score helps tune the classification threshold
+    - Balances the trade-off between precision and recall
+    - More informative for model selection and optimization

+Therefore, while accuracy is good for general performance understanding, F1-score provides a more nuanced and appropriate metric for this security application and finding anomalies.

 # Results and Evaluation